St John the Baptist,

 An Affirmation of Faith

-Let us affirm our faith in God:
+Let us declare our faith in God.

-We believe and trust in God the Father,
+We believe in God the Father,

-We believe and trust in his Holy Spirit,
+We believe in God the Holy Spirit,

-We believe and trust in one God,
+We believe in one God;

 Father, Son and Holy Spirit.
 Amen.